 You’ve read about in the newspapers and heard it on the news: Tourism Australia is calling for Aussies to #HolidayHereThisYear.

-It’s your call to arms to swap a long-haul flight for shorter fly and drive holidays to visit the regions and towns that were hardest hit by the double whammy of the bushfire crisis earlier in the year followed by COVID-19.
+It’s your call to arms to swap a long-haul flight for shorter fly and drive holidays to visit the regions and towns that were hardest hit by the double whammy of natural disasters (fire, flood and drought) followed by COVID-19.

 If you’re making holiday plans, make sure you put these six towns on your to-travel list.